 - Garnish: lime wheel

-Add all the ingredients into a shaker filled with crushed ice and shake until well-chilled (about 30 seconds).
+Add the dark rum, gold demerara rum, white rum, honey syrup, grapefruit juice, lime juice and club soda to a shaker filled with crushed ice and shake until well-chilled (about 30 seconds).

 Strain into a chilled rocks glass with fresh crushed ice.